microsoft/coe-starter-kit/CenterofExcellencePipelineAccelerator/PIPELINEEXTENSIONREADME.md

 ## Current Limitations

 The current release of the Pipeline Extensions for Power Platform has the following limitations:
- - The extensiosn will only work for new Azure DevOps Projects setup using the ALM Accelerator Project Admin app which will create the necessary Azure DevOps Project and Repositories.
+ - The extensions will only work for new Azure DevOps Projects setup using the ALM Accelerator Project Admin app which will create the necessary Azure DevOps Project and Repositories.
 If you have an existing Azure DevOps Project you will need to create the necessary Repositories and Pipelines manually.
- - Merging from Solution Branch to main during the production phase of the release is not currently supported.
-You will need to manually merge the changes from the Solution Branch to the main branch after the release is complete.
-This will be addressed in a future release.
  - Currently, there is no native support for Sharing, Group Teams creation, Component Ownership or Data Ingestion.
-In order to use these features you will need to manually create the customDeploymentSettings.json and upload your Data into the repository.
-This will be addressed in a future release.
+In order to use these features you will need to manually create the customDeploymentSettings.json and pass these settings to the export-solution-to-git pipeline in the DeploymentSettings node of the Data parameter.

 ## Set up Pipelines for Power Platform